mrjeckel/pymud/README.md

 # What is this?
-A framework for building multi-user dungeons(MUDs).
+A framework for building [multi-user dungeons](https://en.wikipedia.org/wiki/Multi-user_dungeon).
 It currently handles:
 - client connections
 - global events
 - command parsing